 From these 2,038 psychology researchers, we e-mailed a random sample of 1,000 researchers to participate in our study (April 25, 2016; osf.io/s4w8r).
 We used Qualtrics and removed identifying information not essential to the study (e.g., no IP-addresses saved).
 We informed the participating researchers that the study would require them to fabricate data and explicitly mentioned that we would investigate these data with statistical methods to detect data fabrication.
 We also clarified to the participants that they could stop at any time without providing a reason.
 If they wanted, participants received a $30 Amazon gift card as compensation for their participation if they were willing to enter their email address.
 They could win an additional $50 Amazon gift card if they were one of three top fabricators (participants were not informed about how we planned to detect data fabrication; the procedure for this is explained in the Data Analysis section).
-We did inform participants about how we planned to detect data fabrication.
 The provided e-mail addresses were unlinked from individual responses upon sending the bonus gift cards.
 The full Qualtrics survey is available at osf.io/rg3qc.

-Each participant was instructed to fabricate 32 summary statistics (4 studies × 2 anchoring conditions × 2 sexes × 2 statistics [mean and SD]) that corresponded to three hypotheses.
+Each participating fabricator was instructed to fabricate 32 summary statistics (4 studies × 2 anchoring conditions × 2 sexes × 2 statistics [mean and SD]) that corresponded to three hypotheses.
 We instructed participants to fabricate results for the following hypotheses: there is (i) a positive main effect of the anchoring

-2We discovered that we included several non-U.S. researcher against our initial aim.
+2We discovered that we included several non-U.S. researchers against our initial aim.
 We filtered Web of Science on U.S. origin, but found out that this meant that one of the authors on the paper was U.S. based.
 As such, corresponding authors might still be non-U.S. Based on a search through the open ended comments of the participant’s responses, there was no mention of issues in fabricating the data related to the metric or imperial system.

 80

 condition, (ii) no effect of sex, and (iii) no interaction effect between condition and sex.
-We fixed the sample sizes in the anchoring studies to 25 per cell so that participants did not need to fabricate sample sizes.
-These fabricated summary statistics and their accompanying test results for these three hypotheses serve as the data to examine the properties of statistical tools to detect data fabrication.
+We fixed the sample sizes in the fabricated anchoring studies to 25 per cell so that participants did not need to fabricate sample sizes.
+These XX fabricated summary statistics and their accompanying test results for these three hypotheses serve as the data to examine the properties of statistical tools to detect data fabrication.

-We provided participants with a template spreadsheet to fill out the fabricated data, in order to standardize the fabrication process without restraining the participant in how they chose to fabricate data.
+We provided participating fabricators with a template spreadsheet to fill out the fabricated data, in order to standardize the fabrication process without restraining the fabricators too much.
 Figure 7.3 depicts an example of this spreadsheet (original: https://osf.io/w6v4u).
-We requested participants to fill out the yellow cells with fabricated data, which included means and standard deviations for the four conditions.
+We requested participating fabricators to fill out the yellow cells with fabricated data, which included means and standard deviations for the four conditions.
 Using these values, the spreadsheet automatically computed statistical tests and immediately showed them in the “Current result” column instantaneously.
 If these results supported the (fabrication) hypotheses, a checkmark appeared as depicted in Figure 7.3.
 We required participants to copy-paste the yellow cells into Qualtrics.
 This provided a standardized response format that could be automatically processed in the analyses.
 Technically, participants could provide a response that did not correspond to the instructions but none of them did.